REQUIREMENTS OF WORKING WITH LHFSD ED5RV07EN-15

 in Software Design part.

-Attention: in edition 5 of LHFSD we recommend that the SDx programs
+In edition 5 of LHFSD we recommend that the SDx programs

 developed in Software Design are studied only as “programming